6 Common Myths About College

 ❶ Myth: College only means a 4-year degree.

 There are many types of colleges and degrees—college is just a shorthand way of saying education or training after high school.
 Certificate and training programs at community colleges and trade schools can take less than a year.
-Associate’s degree programs usually take two years.
-Many schools now offer courses online, so that you don’t even have to be on campus.
+Associate degree programs usually take two years.
 The common element: learning and training keeps going after high school!

 ❷ Myth: College is unaffordable.